OliverHeward/burger-builder/README.md

 ```
 This will install the dependancies required for the application that are saved within package-lock && package.json.

+### Running the App

+Whilst inside the root directory of the Application, use the follow command to run the scripts that will start the application.

+` npm start `

-If this does not work out the box, please read any ERROR messages thrown by `npm` in the terminal.
+If this does not work out the box, please READ and FOLLOW any ERROR messages thrown by `npm` in the terminal.

 ## The Folder Structure